capobiag/capobiag.github.io/content/authors/admin/_index.md

 I am a researcher and lecturer in the field of mechanics.
 My research is focused on the *dynamics and control of flexible multibody systems with frictional contact*.
 Hereby, my interests range from the exploration of the *theoretical foundations* and the development of *general methods*, applicable to a large class of systems, to the design of *tailor-made solutions* for the analysis, simulation and control of specific *real-world systems*.

+I am an initiator and enthusiastic developer of the [cardillo](https://github.com/cardilloproject/cardillo) project.
+A simulation software for mechanical systems with frictional contact.
 {style="text-align: justify;"}